turnerbenjamin/mb230_revision_notes/4_extend_customer_service_with_power_platform/1_and_2_create_and_configure_apps_for_customer_service.md

 ### Dataverse

 The Dataverse is a cloud-based, low-code, data service and app platform.
-It connects to all other aspects of Power Platrform.
+It connects to all other aspects of Power Platform.
 Features include:

 - Security: authentication uses MS Entra ID.
 Authentification may be configured down to the row and column level